Riemann-Hilbert-Birkhoff inverse problem for semisimple flat $F$-manifolds, and convergence of oriented associativity potentials: Riemann-Hilbert-Birkhoff inverse problem for semisimple flat -manifolds

 From the equality $[F_1^{\rm an}(\bm u_o)^T,E_i]=V_o=[\Gm_o,E_i]$ we deduce that $[F_1^{\rm an}(\bm u_o)'']^T=\Gm_o$.
 Moreover, by Lemma \ref{def1}, the off diagonal matrix $[F_1^{\rm an}(\bm u)'']^T$ solve equations \eqref{DE1},\eqref{DE2},\eqref{DE3},\eqref{midgm}, \eqref{midgm2}.
 By Lemma \ref{miracle}, we obtain $\Gm(\bm u)=[F_1^{\rm an}(\bm u)'']^T$.
 In particular, $\Gm(\bm u)$ is convergent.
 It follows that $\Psi(\bm u)=(G_0(\bm u)^{-1})^T$, $V_i(\bm u)=V_i^{\rm an}(\bm u)$, and $V(\bm u)=V^{\rm an}(\bm u)$ are convergent.

 The oriented associativity potentials $\Phi^1,\dots,\Phi^n$ can be reconstructed via formulas \eqref{recprocedure}.
-The original formal structure $(H,\bm \Phi)$ turns out to be equivalent to the analytic flat $F$-manifold $\mc F[\bm u_o,\tau,\frak M,\bm H_o]$. \endproof 1,5mm {\bf Open question: }Does it exist a semisimple and doubly resonant germ of flat $F$-structure which is purely formal?
+The original formal structure $(H,\bm \Phi)$ turns out to be equivalent to the analytic flat $F$-manifold $\mc F[\bm u_o,\tau,\frak M]$. \endproof {\bf Open question: }Does it exist a semisimple and strictly doubly resonant germ of flat $F$-structure which is purely formal?
 1,5mm A positive answer would imply the optimality of Theorem \ref{thconv}.
-The study of the doubly resonant germs goes beyond the general theory developed in \cite{CDG1}.
+The study of the strictly doubly resonant germs goes beyond the general theory developed in \cite{CDG1}.

 \begin{rem} Consider a trivial vector bundle $E$ on $\Pb^1$, equipped with a meromorphic connection $\nabla^o$ with connection matrix $\Om$ given by Malgrange's Theorem \cite{Mal83a,Mal86} asserts that, if $\bm u_o\in\C^n\setminus\Dl$, the connection $\nabla^o$ has a germ of universal deformation.
-Its connection matrix is \beq -d(zU)-([F''(\bm u)^T,U]+\La)\frac{dz}{z}-[F''(\bm u)^T,dU], \eeq where $F''(\bm u)$ is the unique off-diagonal solution of the Darboux-Egoroff equations of Lemma \ref{miracle}.
-The same statement holds if $\bm u_o\in\Dl$ and $\dl_i-\dl_j\notin\Z\setminus\{0\}$: this is Sabbah's refinement proved in \cite{Sab18}.
-In both cases the function $F''(\bm u)$ is analytic in a neighborhood of $\bm u_o$.\\ If $\bm u_o\in\Dl$ and $\dl_i-\dl_j\in\Z\setminus\{0\}$ for some $i\neq j$, Lemma \ref{miracle} does not hold, and the initial datum $(\bm u_o,F_o)$ does not identify a unique (formal) solution $F(\bm u)$ of the Darboux-Egoroff equations.
-The universality of the (formal) deformation \eqref{undef} is lost.
-This answers a question raised by C.\,Sabbah in a private communication to the author. \end{rem}
+Its connection matrix is \beq -d(zU)-([F''(\bm u)^T,U]+\La)\frac{dz}{z}-[F''(\bm u)^T,dU], \eeq where $F''(\bm u)$ is the unique off-diagonal solution of the Darboux-Egoroff equations of Lemma \ref{miracle}.\\ If $\bm u_o\in\Dl$ and $\dl_i-\dl_j\notin\Z\setminus\{0\}$, C.\,Sabbah proved that $\nabla^o$ admits an integrable deformation of the form \eqref{undef}, see \cite{Sab18}.
+In this case, the deformation is not universal.
+Nevertheless, one can prove that there exists a class $\frak I$ of integrable deformations of $\nabla^o$ which are induced by pull-back (via a unique map) by the integrable deformation constructed by Sabbah.
+We refer the interested reader to \cite{Cot21}, where the class $\frak I$ and its generic elements are described.
+In both cases ($\bm u_o\notin\Dl$, or $\bm u_o\in\Dl$ with $\dl_i-\dl_j\notin\Z\setminus\{0\}$), the function $F''(\bm u)$ is analytic in a neighborhood of $\bm u_o$.\\ If $\bm u_o\in\Dl$ and $\dl_i-\dl_j\in\Z\setminus\{0\}$ for some $i\neq j$, Lemma \ref{miracle} does not hold, and the initial datum $(\bm u_o,F_o)$ does not identify a unique (formal) solution $F(\bm u)$ of the Darboux-Egoroff equations. \end{rem}